-- 1. Never use more than one GENERAL PLAN for a project with a single structure; instead, use STRUCTURE PLAN or STAGE CONSTRUCTION sheet(s) to show additional information at a larger scale.
+- Avoid using more than one GENERAL PLAN for a project with a single new or widened structure; instead, use STRUCTURE PLAN or STAGE CONSTRUCTION sheet(s) to show additional information at a larger scale.
 Maintenance or other projects with more than one structure, such as a large corridor retrofit projects, approach slab replacements, joint seal rehabs, or deck overlay work may combine structure details into one plan set.
-A summary GENERAL PLAN may be created that shows the location of each structure and general work to be done followed by BRIDGE DETAILS and MISCELLANEOUS DETAIL sheets. - 2.
+A summary GENERAL PLAN may be created that shows the location of each structure and general work to be done followed by BRIDGE DETAILS and MISCELLANEOUS DETAIL sheets, see Attachment 3A.A.18.
+Quantity decal(s) for these types of multiple structure plan sets can be added near each PLAN view for each structure, rather than combined into one decal. - 2.
 Show all dimensions in feet and inches.
 Do not use decimals of a foot or inch. - 3.
 Run spell check and ensure only proper abbreviations are used. - 4.
-Do not use Standard Plan "bubbles" () on the GENERAL PLAN sheet. - 5.
-Show important notations such as line types, symbols indicating electroliers, deck drains, or points of minimum vertical clearance in a LEGEND. - Give the location of the GENERAL NOTES, INDEX TO PLANS, STANDARD PLAN list and PILE DATA TABLE, if not shown on the GENERAL PLAN.
+Do not use Standard Plan "bubbles" (\bigcirc) on the GENERAL PLAN sheet. - 5.
+Show important notations such as line types, symbols indicating electroliers, deck drains, or points of minimum vertical clearance in a LEGEND. - 6.
+Give the location of the GENERAL NOTES, INDEX TO PLANS, and PILE DATA TABLE, if not shown on the GENERAL PLAN.
 For the GENERAL NOTES format and content, use standard detailing cell. - 7.
-Leave a clear 6" x 6" space to list the QUANTITIES submitted by Structure Office Engineer Estimating Branch.
+Leave a clear 6" x 6" space to list the QUANTITIES submitted by Structure Office Engineer Cost Estimates Branch.
+If there is more than one structure in a single plan set, the individual quantity decals for each structure should be placed directly beneath the PLAN view on the GENERAL PLAN and labeled for clarity.
 If the QUANTITIES are not shown on the GENERAL PLAN sheet, note their location in plan set. - 8.
 Avoid detailed descriptions of all the details shown on the GENERAL PLAN sheet.
 For retrofits, girder strengthening, joint seal replacement, approach slab, or other projects only reference the location of the work to be done.
-Place specific details on other sheets. - 9.
-Place the completed "Falsework Requirements and Traffic Decal" on the GENERAL PLAN, which identifies all the traffic handling and falsework opening requirements for the structure.
-This decal is added prior to the Type Selection and General Plan Distribution milestones, however, should be removed before the P&Q milestone; see Bridge Design Details 3.5: Falsework Requirements.
+Place specific details on other sheets. - Place the completed "Traffic Notes" on the GENERAL PLAN, which identifies all the traffic handling and falsework opening requirements for the structure.
+This decal is added prior to the Type Selection and General Plan Distribution milestones, however, should be removed before the P&Q milestone; see Attachment 3A.A.1 and 3.5 Falsework Requirements. - 10.
+Show existing bridges and other structures on the GENERAL PLAN; designate existing structures with Line Code 6 () line style in the LEGEND.
+For existing bridges or structures to be replaced on the same alignment, only show the existing structure in PLAN VIEW; do not show in ELEVATION or TYPICAL SECTION.

-- 10. Show existing bridges and other structures on the GENERAL PLAN; designate existing structures with Line Code 6 (----) line style in the LEGEND.
-For existing bridges or structures to be replaced on the same alignment, only show the existing structure in PLAN VIEW; do not show in ELEVATION or TYPICAL SECTION. - 11.
-When removing an entire structure, do not hatch existing bridge removal limits on the GENERAL PLAN sheet.
+- 11. When removing an entire structure, do not hatch existing bridge removal limits on the GENERAL PLAN sheet.
 Large areas of cross hatching make details difficult to read.
 Hatching is acceptable when portions of a structure are being removed, or removal is done in stages; in this case identify limits and area(s) to be removed within LEGEND as "Bridge Removal (Portion)".
 A separate GENERAL PLAN (removal) is only required when existing bridge removal details cannot be determined from other plan sheets. - 12.
-For widening or retrofit projects, show the dependent dimensions and standard verification note to Contractor; see Bridge Design Details: 1.1.13 General Detailing.
+For widening or retrofit projects, show the dependent dimensions and standard verification note to Contractor; see 1.1.14 General Detailing.